satorici/satori-cli/src/satoricli/docs/asynchronous_and_synchronous_executions.md

 # [Intro](README.md)
 ## Asynchronous and Synchronous Executions

-Satori CI allows you to perform both synchronous and asynchronous testing in combination with other continuous integration (CI) executions.
+Satori CI allows you to perform synchronous and asynchronous testing.
+Satori CLI runs asynhronously by default and returns a report ID associated to the process.
+You would run it like this when you are including Satori as part of another continuous integration execution and testing is not a blocker for the process, or when you want to check the results later

+The syncrhonous part is enabled with the following parameters:
+- **--output**:
+  You are developing a playbook and you want to see what the output is going to be.
+- **--report**:
+  You are developing a playbook and you want to see how the report is going to look
+- **--sync**:
+  You are including Satori as part of another continuous integration execution (i.e., Github Actions, Gitlab, etc), or you just need to see the results of the playbook's execution

 ## Sample Ping YAML Playbook

-Here's a Satori Playbook that asserts that 4 packets have been received when issuing a ping to a certain `HOST`:
+This Playbook will asserts that 4 packets have been received when issuing a ping to a certain `HOST`:

 ```yaml
 install: